stolostron/rhacm-docs/_pages/onboarding_access.md

 ## Red Hat environment overview

 Most of our shared service applications (email, support portal) are available via the public network.
 To access these applications you just need your Red Hat credentials.
-Other applications like software development tools access to the Red Hat private network before entering your Red Hat credentials.
+Other applications like software development tools require access to the Red Hat private network before entering your Red Hat credentials.

 Become familiar with the following terms before proceeding: